Appinda/Beamerstream/README.md

 - `yarn run pack`: to pre-pack the application for build,
 - `yarn dist` to build the full application.
 - `yarn clean` to remove generate & build output folders.

+#### Development

+To develop, run these 2 commands:

+- `yarn dev` to run the development app (web only).
+- `yarn start -h -p 3001` to run the development backend server on port 3001.

 ## Contributing